bacher09/darkplaces-rcon/README.md

 to darkplaces or quakes rcon protocol.
 Currently it contains these packages:

-* darkplaces-rcon -- library for darkplaces rcon protocol
+* darkplaces-rcon &mdash; library for darkplaces rcon protocol
-* darkplaces-rcon-util -- client rcon utility
+* darkplaces-rcon-util &mdash; client rcon utility

 ## Building from sources

-These instructions will assumes that you want to build all repos hosted in this meta-repo.
+These instructions will assume that you want to build all repos hosted in this meta-repo.
 First you need to install these tools:

 * [GHC] >= 7.4 (recommended GHC >= 7.8)
-* cabal-install -- haskell package manager
+* cabal-install &mdash; haskell package manager
-* [Alex] -- haskell lexer generator (same thing as C's lex)
+* [Alex] &mdash; haskell lexer generator (same thing as C's lex)
-* C compliller -- required for compiling some dependent packages
+* C compliller &mdash; required for compiling some dependent packages

 Also you can choose easy way and install [Haskell Platform] that contains all these components (except C compiler).